 Your pet will be placed in a small chamber where the heat will reduce its body to ash.
 The bones will be further reduced to ash.
 The ashes will be carefully placed in a small plastic bag until further directions for disposal are received.

-At this point, you can choose the urn in which your pet will rest.
+At this point, you can choose the urn in which they will rest.
 It takes a few days, but you should have your pet’s ashes returned to you by at least ten days to two weeks.

 Although burying beloved people and pets is the norm, some owners choose cremation over burial.
 It’s hard to leave the pet you buried on your property when you move house.
 Carrying its ashes with you on a move gives owners a sense that their beloved friend is still with them.
 However, it comes down to personal preference.